apify/actor-whitepaper/README.md

 4. **Use tools in preference to unskilled help** to lighten a programming task, even if you have to detour to build the tools and expect to throw some of them out after you’ve finished using them.

 Each actor should do just one thing and do it well.
-For complicated scenarios, combine more actors rather than building a large monolith.
+For complicated scenarios, combine multiple actors rather than building a large monolith that is hard to maintain.

 ### UNIX program vs. Apify actor